LuminousMirage/mine-resource/readme.txt

-This file is list for all resources
+This file is list for gold resources